 Field where you select the user whose permissions will be copied.
 If you selected a user in Explorer before opening the screen, this field will be automatically filled with that selected user.

-Multi-select field where you choose one or more users who will receive the permissions.
+Multi-select field where you choose one or more users who will receive the selected options.
 This field will not show the user selected in the "Source User" field to avoid conflicts.

 It is important to note that users selected in one field will not be available for selection in the other field, ensuring operation integrity.